Mary and Jeff Bell Library

-Special Activities - Community members with a driver's license or state identification card may check out government documents or curriculum adoption materials with a Special Activities card.
+Special Activities - Community members with a driver's license or state identification card may check out government documents with a Special Activities card.
 The loan period is 3 weeks with no renewals.

 Community Users may purchase a Community User's Card, valid for one year, for $20 dollars.
 Community Users may check out 3 items, for 3 weeks with no renewals.
 Community users do not receive computer lab, media, or Interlibrary Loan privileges.

 TexShare Cards - Currently enrolled students and currently employed faculty and staff may obtain a TexShare card, valid for a semester.
 TexShare cards may be obtained from the Circulation Desk.
 You may take your TexShare card and a photo ID to another TexShare Library and receive borrowing privileges at that library.
 Patrons are responsible for returning items borrowed from other libraries.

 All circulating materials, other than media items, can be checked out at the Circulation Desk on the 1st floor near the entrance.
 The telephone number is (361) 825-2340, and the Circulation Supervisor is Robert Rios at Robert.Rios@tamucc.edu.
 The Media Center is located on the 2nd floor, and the Media contact is Abel Cantu at Abel.Cantu@tamucc.edu (361) 825-2348.